Not guilty plea entered for Marilyn Manson on misdemeanors - NewsBreak

 Not guilty plea entered for Marilyn Manson on misdemeanors

-LACONIA, N.H. — (AP) — An attorney has entered a not guilty plea on behalf of musical artist Marilyn Manson, who is accused of approaching a videographer at his 2019 concert in New Hampshire and allegedly spitting and blowing his nose on her.
+An attorney has entered a not guilty plea on behalf of rocker Marilyn Manson who is accused of approaching a videographer at his 2019 concert in New Hampshire and allegedly spitting and blowing snot on her.

 Manson, whose legal name is Brian Hugh Warner, surrendered in July to police in Los Angeles in connection with a 2019 arrest warrant in the case.
 The allegations were detailed in a police affidavit that was released along with a criminal complaint.